enumula1988/Vickye/README.md

 # \## Notes

-# I am learning how to build decentralized applications and explore blockchain technology.
+# I am learning how to build decentralized applications and explore blockchain technology.Update on July 1, 2026